syedkarim2004/syedkarim2004/README.md

 - 📫 How to reach me **abdulkarimbarauni@gmail.com**

-- ⚡ Fun fact **I ride bikes 🏍️ to clear my head, debate politics 🎤 like it’s a sport, and still find time for biryani 🍛.
-I once joined an MUN debate just for fun… and ended up schooling half the committee 😅.
-I think I’m funny 🤡— my friends say I’m not, but they laugh anyway.
-My best ideas usually come either on a late-night bike ride or over a plate of biryani.
-I can switch from coding MERN apps 💻 to debating government policies 🏛️ without missing a beat.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/abdul karim" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="abdul karim" height="30" width="40" /></a>